mtanghu/LEAP/README.md

 $$

-Now let us instead create $\boldsymbol{g_{i}}$, which would be the equivalent global attention vector for sequence information up to (and including) token $i$.
+Now let us instead create $\boldsymbol{g_{i}}$, which would be the equivalent global attention vector for sequence information up to (and including) token i.
 This gives us:

 $$
 	(4)\ \boldsymbol{g_i} = \sum\limits_{\ell=1}^{i}  {exp(\boldsymbol{w}^T \boldsymbol{x_\ell} / \sqrt{d_{model}}) \over \sum\limits_{j=1}^{i} exp(\boldsymbol{w}^T \boldsymbol{x_j} / \sqrt{d_{model}})}*\boldsymbol{x_\ell}
 $$

 Though we may have a time complexity issue.
-The original Additive Attention mechanism shown in equation (3) takes $O(N)$ time, so recalculating it for every token $i$ as equation (4) might suggest would yield a $O(N^2)$ time complexity.
+The original Additive Attention mechanism shown in equation (3) takes O(N) time, so recalculating it for every token *i* as equation (4) might suggest would yield a O(N^2) time complexity.
 Furthermore, because of the nested summation in equation (4) it may seem impossible to reuse previous calculations to get a linear time complexity.
 However, in a style reminiscent** of [Transformers are RNNs](https://arxiv.org/pdf/2006.16236.pdf) by Katharpoulos et al. (2020) we can rewrite equation 4 by factoring out the denominator, i.e.

 $$
 	(5)\ \boldsymbol{g_i} =  {\sum\limits_{\ell=1}^{i}exp(\boldsymbol{w}^T \boldsymbol{x_\ell} / \sqrt{d_{model}}) *\boldsymbol{x_\ell} \over \sum\limits_{\ell=1}^{i} exp(\boldsymbol{w}^T \boldsymbol{x_\ell} / \sqrt{d_{model}})}
 $$

-Where the summation terms in the numerator and denominator for each $i$ can be calculated simply by cumulative sum.
+Where the summation terms in the numerator and denominator for each *i* can be calculated simply by cumulative sum.
 To elaborate on this and the linear complexity, we can write this as a kind of RNN as Katharpoulos et al. (2020) did.

 $$
 	(6)\ \boldsymbol{s_i} = \boldsymbol{s_{i-1}} +exp(\boldsymbol{w}^T \boldsymbol{x_i} / \sqrt{d_{model}}) *\boldsymbol{x_i}